narenkiran1729/Recipes/BombayChutney.md

       * onions and tomato should not be fried too much in the oil.
 These should be cooked in boiling water.
 So this recipe calls for sweating of onion and tomato in the oil.
   3. **Cooking spice powders**
       * Cooking spice powders is an art.
 They get burnt very easily.
 For better results, keep the flame to low before adding the spice powders.
+  4. **Adding extra punch at the end**
-  4. I always add half garam masala during the recipe(*which goes deep into the dish and it's taste becomes bland*) and add the remaining half just before putting off the stove(*which gives required punch*).
+    * I always add half garam masala during the recipe(*which goes deep into the dish and it's taste becomes bland*) and add the remaining half just before putting off the stove(*which gives required punch*).